gokr/spry/README.md

 ### Linux
 The following should work on a Ubuntu/Debian, adapt accordingly for other distros.

-1. Get [Nim](http://www.nim-lang.org)!
+1. Get GCC and [Nim](http://www.nim-lang.org)!
 I recommend using [choosenim](https://github.com/dom96/choosenim) or just following the official [instructions](http://nim-lang.org/download.html).
 Using choosenim it's as simple as:

     ```
     sudo apt install gcc
     curl https://nim-lang.org/choosenim/init.sh -sSf | sh
     ```

-2. Install dependencies, currently this is libsnappy-dev (or libsnappy1v5):
-    ```
-    sudo apt install libsnappy-dev
-    ```
-3. Clone this repo.
+1. Clone this repo.
 Then run `nimble install` in it.
-Or alternatively, just run `nimble install spry` but then you have no access to samples etc.
+That should hopefully end up with `spry` and `ispry` built and in your path.
+You can also just run `nimble install spry` but then you have no access to samples etc in this git repository.

 So now that you have installed Spry, you can proceed to play with the samples in the `samples` directory, see README in there for details.